Dilatons Improve (Non)-Goldstones: Introduction

-or $\xid = \dphi/(2(d-1))$ in alternative variables.
-Evidently, setting $\xi = \xid$ leads to $\TEMT =0$ and corresponds to the famous improvement.
-Further note that $\TEMT =0$, on physical states, is equivalent to conformal symmetry, whereas $\TEMT =\partial_\al X^a$ signals scale invariance only \cite{DiFrancesco:1997nk}.
-Conformality in $d=2$ is automatic in that $\xi_2 =0$ and thus $\xi =0$, where the free scalar field serves as an example of a simple conformal theory e.g.\,\cite{DiFrancesco:1997nk}.
+with $\dphi $ the dimension of the free scalar.
+Leading order conformality $\TEMT =0$ is assumed when $\xi = \xid$ is chosen and corresponds to the famous improvement.
+Conformality in $d=2$ is automatic in that $\xi_2 =0$ and thus $\xi =0$, where the free scalar field serves as a simple example of a conformal theory see\,\cite{DiFrancesco:1997nk}.

-Historically, the value $\xi_4 = \frac{1}{6}$ was first noted in the context of conformal symmetry in GR \cite{DeWitt:1964oba} and later seen as a necessary choice to obey the weak equivalence principle \cite{Chernikov:1968zm} (or also \cite{Grib:1995xm}).
-In QFT it was shown that $\xi = \xid$ leads to a UV-finite EMT for the free field which is a necessity, in a renormalisable theory, since $T_{\mu \nu}$ is an observable \cite{Callan:1970ze}.
-The authors, Callan, Coleman and Jackiw (CCJ), referred to the corresponding EMT as ``the improved EMT" which has become standard terminology.
+Historically, the value $\xi_4 = \frac{1}{6}$ was first noted in the context of conformal symmetry in general relativity \cite{DeWitt:1964oba} and later seen as a necessary choice to obey the weak equivalence principle \cite{Chernikov:1968zm} (or also \cite{Grib:1995xm}).
+In quantum field theory it was shown that $\xi = \xid$ leads to a UV-finite EMT for the free field which is a necessity, in a renormalisable theory, since $T_{\mu \nu}$ is an observable \cite{Callan:1970ze}.
+The authors, Callan, Coleman and Jackiw, referred to the corresponding EMT as ``the improved EMT" which has become standard terminology.
 Similarly the value $\xi = \xid$ guarantees UV-finiteness of the integrated Casimir energy \cite{DeWitt:1975ys}.
-Altogether this may be taken as an indication that conformality, rather than scale invariance, plays a more fundamental role in physics.